SGM Herb Friedman (Ret.)

 Comic Book 2554

 This May 1968 Joint United States Public Relations Office comic book is entitled New Life Development.
 It is 5 x 8-inches in size and 29 pages in length.
 It tells the story of Hoa Dong Hamlet and how the unsophisticated villagers and the Revolutionary Development Cadre worked together to build a new school, market, and other projects.
 Comics such as these were used to motivate the Vietnamese people to accept the new hamlets where the government hoped to keep them protected against Communist exploitation.
+We know the U.S. code for this comic is 2554.
+The actual comic only shows a Vietnamese code 8-696 (32).

 Soldiers against Desertion